Welcome to the Meden School Website.

 All schools are charged with developing pupils’ knowledge and understanding of spiritual, moral, social and cultural issues and themes.
 Subject leaders complete an SMSC audit of their taught curriculum, and identify opportunities for teachers to engage pupils in wider debate.
 Our staff are expected to promote a sense of social conscience, empathy and appreciation of the diverse nature of modern Britain.
 Some elements of SMSC education are delivered through bespoke activities such as PSHCE sessions , assemblies, charity events, tutor set activities and the work of our student council.
 These activities provide pupils with opportunities to learn about their rights and responsibilities in society and give them a clear understanding of British Values.

 At Meden School we know every individual is unique and we want every talent and ability to be recognised and developed.
-Through our Tutors and Heads of House we provide a strong and effective pastoral system that supports every child in our school.
+Through our Tutors and Heads of Year we provide a strong and effective pastoral system that supports every child in our school.

 Whether you are a current or prospective student or parent/carer, potential member of staff or a casual browser taking an interest in the school, I trust that you will find our Website a useful source of information.